lmorchard/blog.lmorchard.com/posts/2022-05-18-vinge-and-vonda/index.md

 Laika's cloak displayed a view of the Dallas Market Center in which many scenes of the 1979 film Logan's Run had been filmed.
 On their shoulder perched a golden-feathered lyrebird.

-"I hate to be the one to tell you this," said Laika, "but you are failing as a Utopian, Vinge Banks."
+"I hate to be the one to tell you this," said Laika, "but you're failing as a Utopian, Vinge Banks."

 Vinge's visor-projected expression just stared.
 "What are you talking about?"